fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

     mustermann.gemspec:  s.required_ruby_version = '>= 2.2.0'
     tzinfo.gemspec:  s.required_ruby_version = '>= 1.8.7'

-Example (assuming the lastes Ruby version is 2.6):

-* upgrading from 2.3 to 2.6 should be easier than upgrading from 2.3 to 2.4
+Upgrading from 2.3 to 2.6 should be easier than upgrading from 2.3 to 2.4

 !SLIDE center